LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 **Chapter Outline**
 -------------------------------------

-The gaming challenges chapter is the manifesto of this document.
-It discusses desired game mechanics, technology, story telling, and other aspects relevant to creation ang gameplay.
+The [gaming challenges](#gaming-challenges) chapter is the manifesto of this document.
+It discusses desired game mechanics, technology, story telling, and other aspects relevant to creation and gameplay.